thomasWeise/aitoa/book/structure/solutionSpace/README.md

 In order to be a feasible solution for a JSSP instance, a Gantt chart must indeed fulfill a couple of *constraints*:

-1. all sub-jobs of all jobs must be assigned to their respective machines and properly be completed,
+1. all operations of all jobs must be assigned to their respective machines and properly be completed,
 2. only the jobs and machines specified by the problem instance must occur in the chart,
-3. a sub-job will must be assigned a time window on its corresponding machine which is exactly as long as the sub-job needs on that machine,
+3. a operation will must be assigned a time window on its corresponding machine which is exactly as long as the operation needs on that machine,
-4. the sub-jobs cannot intersect or overlap, each machine can only carry out one job at a time, and
+4. the operations cannot intersect or overlap, each machine can only carry out one job at a time, and
-5. the precedence constraints of the sub-jobs must be honored.
+5. the precedence constraints of the operations must be honored.

 While the first four *constraints* are rather trivial, the latter one proofs problematic.
 Imagine a JSSP with&nbsp;$\jsspJobs=2$ jobs and&nbsp;$\jsspMachines=2$ machines.